 Since the connectors are a variant of lines, they don't have any fill attributes.
-However all the outline formatting options available in PowerPoint 2013 can be applied to connectors including line thickness, dash styles, arrowheads, etc.
+However, all the outline formatting options available in PowerPoint 2013 for Windows can be applied to connectors including line thickness, dash styles, arrowheads, etc.

 Figure 2: Sample diagram using closed shapes and connectors